Dis-lex-i-a

 A typographic exploration focused on visualizing dyslexia through design.

-.Comic book
+.comic book

 problem